GSA/emerging-technology-atlas/pages/artificial-intelligence-federal.md

 ### Artificial Intelligence for Citizen Services Potential Use Cases

+<p>These draft use cases represent initial ideas and moonshots as well as programs in development, and should be considered only proposed use cases and concepts unless otherwise noted.
+Anyone is encouraged to contribute their own use case or expand analysis of ideas at any state of development. </p>

 <p> <br> </p>

 <p>Source: <a href="/emerging-technology-atlas/workshop/"><span>Emerging Tech and Open Data for a More Open and Accountable Government Collaborative Workshop</span></a></p>